pnp/prompt-pulse/Documentation/Architecture.md

 The flow then increments the value of the 'Likes' column by 1 and adds the prompt to an array.
 The value of the 'LikedPrompts' column in the Users list is checked to see whether it already contains the current prompt id.

 If this value does not exist, it is appended to an array and the value of the 'LikedPrompts' column in the Users list is updated.

+## Get Group Chats

+This flow is triggered in the Power App when it is opened.
+It uses the Microsoft Teams connector to perform the following high-level steps:

+- Get group chats the user is part of.
+- Loop through group chats.
+- List members.
+- Check to see if the Prompt Pulse service account is a member of the chat AND that the chat has a name.
+- Return only the chats that contain the service account.

+This flow is required because prompt adaptive cards will not send if the service account is not a member of the chat.
+At the time of writing there is no workaround for this other than for the user to add the service account to the chat manually.

+## Get Engage Communities

+This flow is triggered in the Power App when it is opened.
+It uses the Viva Engage and Office 365 Groups connectors to perform the following high-level steps:

+- Get communities the user is a member of.
+- Loop through communities.
+- Get the M365 group for the community by filtering on the display name (may retrieve multiple groups).
+- Loop through the returned groups checking for ones where 'creationOptions' contains 'YammerProvisioning' (Viva Engage backed group).
+- Return the communities along with the groupids.

+This flow is required because the native Viva Engage connector does not return the M365 group id for the community.
+The group id is needed to add the service account to the group through the app when sending a prompt.

 ## Data Source